bschulman/bschulman/README.md

 B.A. in Mathematics and Biochemistry from Lewis & Clark College

+Graduate coursework in Statistics at Portland State University

 Certificate in Applied Data Science from Massachusetts Institute of Technology

 # Experience